gmale/reap/README.md

 Reap is:
  - a complement to git
+ - an alternative to _git submodules_
+ - like a "repo organizer"
+ - great when you have many "parent projects" sharing some "child projects"

 Reap is not:
  - a replacement for git
+ - as useful when you only ever work with one "parent project"

 ##Origin
 GIT is an amazing tool that has had a major impact on the entire software industry.
 It's an elegant solution, until you need to work with a half-dozen or more repos simultaneously.
 Of course, writing software nearly always requires modular "building blocks."
 Yet, when there's a "models" or "utilities" project that is a dependency of many larger projects, GIT makes mixing and matching those building blocks a real challenge.